 The dobok is considered a primary necessity during training and competitions, for the following reasons:

-• Wearing the dobok should give pride to the student as a practitioner of Taekwon-do
+- Wearing the dobok should give pride to the student as a practitioner of Taekwon-do

-• It reflects the level of technique and cultural development in Taekwon-do that the individual has achieved
+- It reflects the level of technique and cultural development in Taekwon-do that the individual has achieved

-• The style of the dobok is symbolic of the heritage and tradition of Taekwon-do
+- The style of the dobok is symbolic of the heritage and tradition of Taekwon-do

-• Kup and dan ranks reflected by the belt provide motivation while maintaining humility
+- Kup and dan ranks, reflected by the belt, provide motivation while at the same time maintaining humility

-• The dobok is very practical and healthy
+- The dobok is very practical and healthy

-• The official dobok distinguishes orthodox Taekwon-Do from its imitators
+- The official dobok distinguishes orthodox Taekwon-Do from its imitators

-Parts of the dobok
+Components of the dobok

-Piping for Dan Holders
+Piping for dan holders

 Black piping on the edge of the shirt is only worn by black belt holders.